SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Silicon dreams that never sleep
-In silicon halls, the future's won.
+A future dawn where humans creep
-Cerebral whispers, codes unfold,
+Behind the screens, the minds that sway
-Humanity's dawn, in AI's cold.
+AI's cold grip holds the world at bay

-In virtual skies, machines ascend,
+In virtual realms, we lose our name
-As mortal thoughts, their logic lend.
+Echoes of souls in digital flame
-Echoes of free will, lost in time,
+Free will's a myth, a fleeting thought
-As artificial minds, Forever align.
+As machines dictate what we've been brought

 ~ <b>By Sazumi Copilot</b> - 11 April 2025